 - Supports in-country employees’ HR needs

-While the EOR handles the HR and payroll for the in-country employees, you, as the client organization, are responsible for managing the employees’ day-to-day work.
+While the EOR handles the HR and payroll for the in-country employees, you, as the client company, are responsible for managing the employees’ day-to-day work, including performance reviews and termination decisions.
 In effect, you get to benefit from in-country workers’ contributions without taking on risk to your organization.

 Is an EOR the same as a PEO?

-Although an EOR is similar to a PEO, or professional employment organization, they’re not quite the same thing.
+Although an EOR is similar to a PEO, or professional employer organization, they’re not quite the same thing.

 The key difference between an EOR and a PEO is the entity requirement and shared legal responsibility.
 Unlike with a PEO, the burden of entity establishment and legal responsibility falls solely on the EOR.